-Your midwife will help you with the first few feeds in hospital and will help you get into a comfortable position.
-Everyone in your maternity team can give you support if and when you need it.
+Your midwife will help you with the first few feeds in hospital.
+Everyone in your maternity team can give you support if you need it.

 Each time you see your midwife or health visitor, they will ask you how you’re getting on with breastfeeding.
 They can help you with any problems or worries you may be having.
 For example, if you’re having pain, they can help you find a more comfortable position or change your pain relief.

-What can help with breastfeeding after a c-section?
+Tips to help with breastfeeding after a c-section

 - Skin-to-skin contact with your baby in the first 24 hours after birth helps you bond with your baby and can help you start to breastfeed.
 If you weren’t able to have this contact, for example, if you or your baby were ill, you can still breastfeed.
 But it may take a bit longer for your baby to latch on and for your milk supply to come in.
 Your midwife will help you to get started.

 - Ask for help from your midwife or breastfeeding specialist if your baby has problems with feeding or if you need help when you’re in hospital.
-Don’t be afraid to press your call button for help.
+They can also teach you how to hand express or pump breast milk.
+Don’t be afraid to ask if this is possible.

-- Ask someone to pass your baby to you, so you don’t have to twist in bed to pick up your baby.
+- Ask someone to pass your baby to you so you don’t have to twist or bend in bed to pick up your baby.

-- Ask your midwife for advice on expressing breast milk, as this may help to stimulate your breastmilk supply.
-A family member or friend can feed your baby expressed breastmilk if you need to rest.
+- Ask your midwife for advice on expressing breast milk.
+This may help to stimulate your breastmilk supply.
+This is also helpful as it means that your partner (if you have one), a relative or friend can feed your baby expressed breastmilk if you need to rest.

-- Try different feeding positions, to find one that is most comfortable for you.
+- Try different feeding positions to find one that is most comfortable for you.
+You may find it more comfortable to feed lying down or using a feeding pillow.

 - If your wound is painful, try putting a pillow over it to protect it.

-- If your wound is very sore or painful, speak to your midwife or GP about whether your pain relief needs to be changed.
+- If your wound is very sore or painful, speak to your midwife or GP about whether you can have different pain relief.

-- Community support groups, such as breastfeeding cafes, can be a good source of support and information once you’re home from hospital – your midwife or health visitor can tell you what is available in your area.
+- Community support groups, such as breastfeeding cafes, can be a good source of support and information once you’re home from hospital.
+Your midwife or health visitor can tell you what’s available in your area.

 It is important to keep trying to breastfeed, or express breastmilk, every 1–3 hours, so that your body continues to produce milk.
 Once the mucus has cleared, your baby should start to feed more often and for longer.